JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 ~~~
 {: .bash}

 An alternative for RFPlasmid is [Platon](https://github.com/oschwengers/platon).
 It has very similar performance to RFPlasmid and is slighlty more conservative.
-I can be run using the following commands:
+It can be run using the following commands:

 ~~~
 $  platon assembly.fasta --output output --threads 2 --verbose --db /mnt/data/db/platon/db
 ~~~
 {: .bash}

 Please try it yourself.
-Are there differences in the classification?
+Try to find the output and open the files.
+Are there differences in the classification between RFPlasmid and Platon?

 ## Plasmidtyping
 It is useful to know which type of plasmids are present in your bacterial genome.
 We use [Abricate](https://github.com/tseemann/abricate) and the [PlasmidFinder](https://bitbucket.org/genomicepidemiology/plasmidfinder/src/master/) database to find the Inc types or incompability groups.
 Abricate has different kinds of databases it can use to query a genome.